postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/setting-up-mock.md

 warning: false
 ---

 [Mock Servers](/docs/postman/mock-servers/intro-to-mock-servers) in Postman let you simulate APIs.
-You can create mock servers from the Postman app, from the web dasboard, and using the Postman API.
+You can create mock servers from the Postman app, from the web dashboard, and using the Postman API.
 You will need a Postman account to set up a mock server.

 Mocks in Postman are tied to a collection.
 Postman matches requests and generates responses for mocks from the Examples in the requests of a collection.
 You can create a mock server even if you don't have an existing collection.